StrangeBeeCorp/docs/docs/thehive/how-to/functions.md

 This format is not the same as TheHive, so you need to transform the data to match TheHive alert format.

-As an `org-admin`, you can create new functions for your organization that can take this input, transform it into TheHive format and create an alert from it.
+As an `org-admin`, you can create new functions for your organisation that can take this input, transform it into TheHive format and create an alert from it.

 The code of the function would be something like this:
 ```javascript